2025 ROSH HASHANAH

 Evening Service is the beginning of the feast known as the "day of trumpets" in the Bible (sunset on Wednesday in 2024).
 Hear the blast of Shofars.
-It's the starting point of the "days of awe" a time of soul-searching and repentance.
+It's the starting point of the "days of awe," a time of soul-searching and repentance.
 In the morning, on Thursday, we listen to the words of the Torah, and special Psalms.
 We spiritually prepare ourselves for the day when God examines the lives we lived this year.

-2024 YOM KIPPUR
+2025 YOM KIPPUR

 Shabbat Shuvah Shacharit @ 9:30